newrelic/sidecar/README.md

 web UI.

 A further example is available in the `fixtures/` directory used by the tests.

+### Configuring Kubernetes API Discovery

+This method of discovery will enale you to bridge together an existing Sidecar cluster with a Kubernetes cluster that will make services availabel to the Sidecar cluster.
+It will announce all of the Kubernetes services that it finds available and map them to a port in the 30000+ range, with the expectation being that your have configured services to run with a NodePort in that range.

+This is most useful for transitioning services from one cluster to another.
+You can run one or more Sidecar instances per Kubernetes cluster and they will show up like services exported from other discovery mechanisms with the exception that version information is not passed.
+The environment variables for configuring the behavior of this discovery method are described above.

 Sidecar Events and Listeners
 ----------------------------